Drak88/Virtual-Credit-Cards/README.md

 # Setup

 Open the file "vcc_server.py".
-If a window named "Open with" (or something) appears the search the program "pythonw.exe" in the Python folder.
+If a window named "Open with" (or something) appears then search the program "pythonw.exe" in the Python folder.

 Then open the another file named "vi_cr_ca.pyw".